-BrightLine Bags was founded in 2007 as a result of the surprising need to create a better Pilot Flight Bag.
+BrightLine Bags, Inc. was founded in 2008 as a result of the surprising need to create a better Pilot Flight Bag.

-As any student pilot or flight instructor or general avaition pilot can tell you, there are LOTS of items that have to be carried out to the aircraft for every flight.
-You know: headset, fuel tester, navigation charts, kneeboard, flashlights, checklists, sunglasses, logbook, pens, extra batteries.
-And then there are several items that would be nice to have along as well; flight computer, extra charts, hand-held radio, Leatherman-type multi-tool, extra pens & markers, and a place for really small stuff like cotter pins, coins, business cards, and other miscellaneous stuff.
-Not to mention the need to store a cell phone, wallet, car keys, and pocket stuff during the flight.
+As any student pilot or flight instructor or general aviation pilot can tell you, there are LOTS of items that have to be carried out to the aircraft for every flight.
+You know: headset, fuel tester, navigation charts and/or iPad, kneeboard, flashlights, checklists, sunglasses, logbook, pens, extra batteries.
+And then there are many important items like all the cords, cables, adapters, chargers, and batteries for the mobile electronics, as well as extra charts, hand-held radio, Leatherman-type multi-tool, extra pens & markers, reading glasses, and a place for really small stuff like coins, business cards (and your chapstick and ibuprophen), and other miscellaneous stuff.
+Not to mention the need to store your cell phone, wallet, car keys, and pocket stuff during the flight.

-Clearly, every pilot needs to buy a bag.
-Ideally, they would want the smallest bag possible that would carry all this stuff, and they would want there to be a lot of different pockets that could organize everything.
-AND, the bag should easily store several Navigation Charts without bending or folding, or having them stick out of the bag.
-(And today's bag need to easily carry an iPad.)
+Clearly, every pilot needs to own a bag.
+Ideally, any pilot would want the smallest bag possible that would carry all this stuff, and they would want there to be a lot of different pockets that could organize everything.
+The bag should be compact, organized, and efficient.

 Not only were pilots unable to find the bag they were hoping for, but often they couldn't even finding anything CLOSE.
-Almost without exception, every bag available was going to cause the pilot to dump their stuff into one or two main pockets and then go rooting through all that stuff to find what they needed.
-(These pilots often not-so-affectionally refered to these bags as their "black hole" because things just seem to disappear into it.)
+Almost without exception, every bag available was going to cause the pilot to dump their stuff into one or two main compartments and then go rooting through all that stuff every time they needed to find something.
+(These pilots often not-so-affectionately referred to these bags as their "black hole" because things just seem to disappear into it.)

 And no matter how far and wide one might search for a suitable bag, alas, those searches were always fruitless.
 Pilots everywhere ended up having to make do with some random bag that sort-of worked.
 There was no choice but to endure the annoying battle with their semi-functional bag every time they flew.